Hurricane Milton is a Category 5. Florida orders evacuations and scrambles to clear Helene's debris

 BELLEAIR BEACH, Fla.
-(AP) — Milton rapidly strengthened in the Gulf of Mexico on Monday to become a Category 5 hurricane on a path toward Florida, threatening a dangerous storm surge in Tampa Bay, leading to evacuation orders and lending more urgency to the cleanup from Hurricane Helene, which swamped the same stretch of coastline less than two weeks ago.
+(AP) — Milton rapidly strengthened into a Category 5 hurricane Monday in the Gulf of Mexico on a path toward Florida, threatening a dangerous storm surge in Tampa Bay, leading to evacuation orders and long gas lines, and lending more urgency to the cleanup from Hurricane Helene, which swamped the same stretch of coastline less than two weeks ago.

-A hurricane warning was issued for parts of Mexico’s Yucatan state, and much of Florida’s west coast was under hurricane and storm surge watches.
+A hurricane warning was issued for parts of Mexico’s Yucatan state, which expected to get sideswiped, and much of Florida’s west coast was under hurricane and storm surge watches.
 Florida’s Lake Okeechobee, which often floods during intense storms, was also under a hurricane watch.

 “This is the real deal here with Milton,” Tampa Mayor Jane Castor said at a news conference.
 “If you want to take on Mother Nature, she wins 100% of the time.”